1989 Football League Cup final

-The 1989 Football League Cup Final was a football match played on 9 April 1989 between Nottingham Forest and the 1988 League Cup winners, Luton Town at Wembley Stadium.
-Nottingham Forest claimed victory in the 29th League Cup final with a 3–1 victory.
+The 1989 Football League Cup final was a football match played on 9 April 1989 between Nottingham Forest and the League Cup holders Luton Town at Wembley Stadium.
+Nottingham Forest claimed a third title with a 3–1 victory.
 Luton opened the scoring in the first half with a header from Mick Harford, while Forest's Lee Chapman had a goal disallowed at the other end.
 In the second half Forest took control and equalised with a penalty by Nigel Clough.
 Soon after, Tommy Gaynor provided a cross for Neil Webb to control and slot into the Luton net.
 Clough completed the scoring with a low drilled shot from just outside the penalty area.
-It was Forest's third victory in this competition, and currently the last time Luton have appeared in either domestic cup final.
+It was Forest's third victory in this competition.
+As of 2026, this was the last time Luton have appeared in either major domestic cup final.